 Never mow with dull blades.
 Blades that are bent should be replaced.
 The cutting blades are sharp and can cause severe injury.
-Wrap the cutting surface of the blade with
+Wrap the cutting surface of the blade with a rag and wear heavy gloves to avoid injury.

 Sharpening the Blades